jross765/gnucash-api-examples/README.md

 ## What Does It Do?

 Guess what: This module contains example pograms (no, really?!).
+They demonstrate how to use the API (all levels: Core, Specialized Entities, Extensions).

 ## What the Programs are
 Theses programs are simple *example* programs demonstrating the correct / suggested use of the